BuildBoy12-SL/CustomDeathMessages/README.md

 # CustomDeathMessages
-Sets custom death messages for each specific role that died
+Sets custom death messages for each specific role that died, you can add or remove roles by deleting them or adding them, but make sure you get the format correct!
 I would test this but I have no friends :c

-!!ADDING MORE THAN 1 LINE WILL MAKE A RANDOMIZER RANDOMLY PICK ONE TO DISPLAY!!

-Fully customizable death messages from .config for each indivdual class

-The allowed death reasons so far are as follows (you can copy and paste these for anyone you want):
+Fully customizable death messages from .config for each indivdual class The allowed death reasons so far are as follows (you can copy and paste these for anyone you want):

       Tesla: ''